Teemo222/HR-System/README.md

-#This is a course project for CSC207
+#This is a course project for CSC207, collectively done by me and my teammates.

 In order to run this program, please go to phase2/controller/MainApp and run MainApp file.